 Google may be working on 2 mid-range Pixel phones for 2020: One with the 5G Snapdragon 765 and another with the 4G Snapdragon 730

-Every October, we expect Google to release a new Pixel smartphone.
+Every October, we expect Google to release a new Pixel smartphone to compete for the best Android phones around.
 In 2016, the company unveiled its first-generation Pixel and Pixel XL.
 In 2017, we saw the Pixel 2 and Pixel 2 XL.
 There were no surprises in 2018 when Google announced the Pixel 3 and Pixel 3 XL.
 Last year, however, Google threw a curveball by announcing the first mid-range Pixel phones in the Pixel 3a and 3a XL at Google I/O 2019.
 Though the company did later reveal the Pixel 4 and 4 XL in October of last year, the introduction of the 3a series has us anticipating a follow-up for this year.
 Indeed, @Onleaks, a famous leaker of smartphones, shared CAD renders of what’s likely going to be the mid-2020 Pixel 4a.

 Earlier today, Twitter user @akes29 sent us a tip with some code-names he discovered that he believed pertained to new 2020 Pixel devices.
 We dug through the Android Open Source Project (AOSP), the latest Pixel 4 firmware dump from this month, and the latest versions of several Google applications and found 3 new device code-names along with the SoC platforms they’re based on.
 These code-names suggest that Google may be working on more than one mid-range 2020 Pixel—one of which is likely the Pixel 4a.
 Assuming Google doesn’t break with its tradition of launching a smaller and XL model for each new Pixel generation, then we expect there to be a Pixel 4a XL as well.
 However, that might not be the case this year—YouTuber Dave Lee claims there won’t be a 4a XL model.
 We’re taking this claim with a grain of salt, though, since Lee doesn’t cite any specific evidence.
 Furthermore, Lee’s claim is contradicted by 9to5Google‘s earlier report on the existence of an XL model.
 Our discovery today backs up 9to5Google’s report, though sadly, we’re unable to directly link any of these code-names to actual products this far in advance.